jsenv/core/readme.md

 - A test runner to execute test files
 - A build tool to optimize files for production

-Jsenv relies on standard web features.
+Jsenv relies on **standard web features**.
 Each standard listed below is potentially supported natively by the browser.
 When browser supports all of them, jsenv will use source files without modification.
 Otherwise, the files are compiled to be executable in the browser.

 - `<script type="module">`
 - `<script type="importmap">`